Joshua

 Profile

-I have been practicing Chinese calligraphy since my youth for more than 25 years.
-My first calligraphy teacher in Kaohsiung, Taiwan taught me General Yen Jen-Ching's Kai Style.
-Later when I was between the ages of 17 and 19, I met two people who further inspired me and helped me to realize that Chinese calligraphy is a deep, profound, and broad art.
+I have been practicing Chinese calligraphy since my youth for more than 35 years.
+My first calligraphy teacher Mr. Lin Xiang-Ji in Kaohsiung, Taiwan taught me General Yen Jen-Ching's Kai Style.
+Later when I was between the ages of 17 and 19, I met two teachers who further inspired me and helped me to realize that Chinese calligraphy is a deep, profound, and broad art.

 Poem in Tsao Style at 19 |

-After graduation from high school, a friend referred me to a Taoist hermit, Mr. Chiang Wuwei, who we doubted that he might be an in-room student (also called trusted disciple) of the late calligrapher, painter and poet Pu Hsin-Yu ( 溥心畬 ).
+After graduation from high school, a friend referred me to a Taoist hermit, Mr. Chiang Wuwei, who was an in-room student (also called trusted disciple) of the late calligrapher, painter and poet Pu Hsin-Yu ( 溥心畬 ), aka Pu Ru or Pu Xinyu.
 A trusted disciple sometimes does not need to proclaim to be more closely associated with the Master than other students.

 Pu Hsin-Yu was one of the renowned artists from the Imperial Family of the Ching Dynasty.
 He was a cousin of the last emperor of China, Pu Yi.
 Some critics even say Pu Hsin-Yu's calligraphy in Kai Style was the number one during the last 500 years of Chinese history and his painting was the best of the Northern School of Chinese Painting at his time.